Deliberate Flaw Retcon

 - Orson Scott Card, in his introduction to Ender's Shadow, says that any differences between that book and Enders Game are "deliberate, to show the differences in the experiences of the two children."
 And then lampshades it by saying, "As my programmer friends would say, 'There are no bugs, only features.'"

 - Alanis Morissette claims that the lack of actual examples of irony in her song "Ironic" was intentionally ironic.
 Amusingly enough, that's STILL not what irony means.

-- Yahtzee of Zero Punctuation sometimes does this on behalf of games he's particularly fond of, such as claiming that the clunky, awkward combat in the Silent Hill series is deliberate, because the protagonists of each game are not combat-trained and because the game is scarier as a result of the poor combat.
+- Yahtzee of Zero Punctuation sometimes does this on behalf of games he's particularly fond of, such as claiming that the awkward, Fake Difficulty-tastic combat in the Silent Hill series is deliberate, because the protagonists of each game are not combat-trained and because the game is scarier as a result of the poor combat.